gbin/petvideo/README.md

 ## Why?

-PETs are awesome but the fact that they are a "onesie" computer, it is hard to test independently their motherboard from their screens.
-This allows you to just hook up a PET motherboard and fix it without to be close to a buzzing 10kv device that tries to kill you.
+PETs are awesome but the fact that they are a "onesie" computer makes it hard to test independently their motherboard from their proprietary screens.
+This piece of software allows you to just hook up a PET motherboard and fix it without to be close to a buzzing 10kv device that tries to kill you.

-The alternative is to build a composite adapter but it is a one purpose device while a LA can also be used for more advance vintage computer troubleshooting!
+The alternative is to build a composite adapter but it would be a one purpose device while this LA device can also be used for more advance vintage computer troubleshooting!

 ## What do I need?